-The reed is a shaved bit of cane situated on the mouthpiece.
-Saxophone reeds turn a collection of tubes and brass valves into a real musical instrument.
-Reeds are originally created from cane and have a structure that is thick at the bottom and thin at the top.
+The saxophone reed is a shaved bit of cane situated on the mouthpiece.
+Reeds turn a collection of tubes and brass valves into a real musical instrument.
+They are originally created from cane and have a structure that is thick at the bottom and thin at the top.
 The top is also curved to a low angle so that the sound and airflow is better.
 A ligature – a metallic band that secures the reed to the instrument is also present.
 The reed acts as an airflow regulator, enabling the sax player to control the rhythm of the sounds.

 This choice is very subjective and it is a matter of individual taste.
 There are several aspects related to durability, tone and sound quality that you should consider.
 Thinner reeds are favored by a large number of saxophone players as they produce better vibration, thus giving them more control over the accuracy of the music.
 The cane from which the saxophone reeds are made of decays in time, so keeping a set of reeds handy and using them by rotation is a good idea.